aiter/aiter.github.io/_posts/2020-12-19-crypto-hash.md

 * 加密hash
 * Mac-加密hash

+Components of a Cryptosystem

+* Plaintext
+* Encryption Algorithm.
+* Ciphertext
+* Decryption Algorithm
+* Encryption Key
+* Decryption Key

+Types of Cryptosystems

+* Symmetric Key : same keys are used for encrypting and decrypting − Digital Encryption Standard (DES), Triple-DES (3DES), IDEA, and BLOWFISH.
+* Asymmetric Key : different keys are used for encrypting and decrypting the information

+Challenge of Symmetric Key Cryptosystem

+* Key establishment
+* Trust Issue

+Asymmetric Key Encryption

 ### hash function

 * 普通的hash (Non-cryptographic hash functions)  MurMurHash.
 It's not difficult to reverse from digest to message